gurtej154/Gurtej-Singh-Web-Portfolio/README.md

 - [Contribute](#contribute)

 ## Usage
-The latter components contain the snapshot of the Horiseon landing webpage's interface and the live web link to the page.
+The following displays the link to the web portfolio and live-demo of exploring the website.
+Enjoy!

 Click the following link to access the landing webpage: https://gurtej154.github.io/Gurtej-Singh-Web-Portfolio/